There's so many ways word clouds can be used in the MFL classroom, here are a few of my favourites.

 8. WHO AM I? - Create a series of word clouds generated from the biographies of celebrities or even descriptions of characters from a familiar novel.
 You could do this by using teacher or student-created descriptions of the celebrity.
 Show each word cloud to the class and have them guess to which celebrity it belongs!

-Join My Spanish Tutor today for just £15.99 a year and get access to a vast library of GCSE Spanish Teaching Resources.
+Join We Teach MFL today from just £30 a year and get access to a vast library of GCSE MFL Teaching Resources.